SeerUK/jenkins-collapsing-output/README.md

-# jenkins-collapsing-output
+# Jenkins Styled Console Plugin

-An attempt to make the Jenkins console a bit easier to read
+An attempt to make the Jenkins console a bit easier to read.